Faroito/Cipher/README.md

 As a bonus of this project I did a brute force attack of the message (2*2 matrix).
 Like this could be long I did a socket server/client to use many computer to duplicate computing power.

-So when we pitch this project for ths school, we invited 16 student to break the message ! :)
+So when we pitch this project for ths school, we invited 16 student to break a message ! :)

 ## How to use